slookma/Zadok_Lab/README.md

 # Zadok_Lab repository
 ## The basics
-+In order to create gds files easily we code with python.
++ In order to create gds files easily we code with python.
-+We use git for updates and unified versions of the code we write to manage and follow it.
++ We use git for updates and unified versions of the code we write to manage and follow it.

 ## Downloading stuff